Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 \[ t = \frac{\mathbf{u} \cdot \mathbf{v}}{\mathbf{u} \cdot \mathbf{u}} \]

 Lines in math extend infinitely, but we're only interested in the line segment we've discussed.

-So we'll clamp `t` to be between 0 and 1.
+We'll do that by clamping `t` to be between 0 and 1 to ensure that the projected point lies within the line segment defined by the middle finger tip (t=0) and knuckle (t=1).
+This prevents the thumb's projected position from extending beyond the physical length of the user's finger.

 ```swift
 class ThrusterSystem : System {